Snowflake-Labs/sfquickstarts/site/sfguides/src/build_visual_ai_model_to_detect_manufacturing_defects_with_landingai_and_snowflake/build_visual_ai_model_to_detect_manufacturing_defects_with_landingai_and_snowflake.md

 After deploying a model with Cloud Deployment, there are a few ways to send images to that endpoint for inference.
 In this example, you will run inference using SQL commands in Snowsight.

-Since you already have access to the Manufacturing dataset, you will run inference on one of those images (typically you would inference on new images).
+Since you already have access to the Manufacturing dataset, you will run inference on one of those images (typically you would run inference on new images).

 ### Get Your App Name